 It is home to the Anticosti Aster (Symphyotrichum anticostense) which is federally listed as a threatened species.

 Access and Activities

-This preserve can only be accessed by boat.
-Because of the endangered species, please view this island from the shore or take a paddle in the St. John River.
-The best place to view this island is from the Trans-Canada Trail near Florenceville-Bristol, or from Route 130 on the west side of the Saint John River.
+The island is accessible by boat only.
+Because of the endangered species found on the island, visitors are encouraged to view the island from the shore or to paddle around the island.
+The best view is from the Trans-Canada Trail near Florenceville-Bristol, or from Route 130 on the west side of the Wolastoq (Saint John) River.